 I always loved our trips to get whitefish up north—the best spot used to be right around the corner on Zoll Street in a long, narrow building where they sold the whitefish in the back.
 I felt so old-fashioned walking over to pick up the fish for dinner and carrying it back home.
 The building is still there, but no fish for a lot of years.
 The go-to spot then was Menken’s, but this year they closed down for business.
 Even though all of the grocery stores carry Lake Superior whitefish, it was nice to buy directly from Menken’s, where they brought in tons of fresh fish every day.
 Now you can get flash-frozen whitefish at the farmer’s market and it’s good.
 Someday I’ll take a field trip to Cross Fisheries in Charlevoix, which seems to be supplying most of the area with its whitefish these days.

-3 whitefish filets
+- 4 whitefish filets

-1 lemon, halved
+- 1 lemon, halved

 - 1/3 cup Hellman’s (or homemade…) mayonnaise

-Clean the fish by very swiftly rinsing it under cold water, then patting it dry gently and thoroughly.
-Line a heavy sheet pan with foil and place the filets on the foil lengthwise.Squeeze the lemon over the filets evenly.
+- Line a heavy sheet pan with foil and place the filets on the foil lengthwise.Squeeze the lemon over the filets evenly.
 Season with salt and pepper.
 Stir the mayonnaise in a small bowl until smooth.
 Using the back of a spoon, spread the mayo over the fish (it will be slippery against the wet surface of the fish; keep spreading.
 It won’t be perfectly even).
-Sprinkle the fish with paprika.
+Dust the fish with paprika.

 - Bake the fish for 10 minutes.
 Turn the broiler on and move the pan to the top rack.
 Broil until golden and bubbly, 1-2 minutes longer.
 Cut each filet into thirds and serve immediately.